 Manual installation requires minimal knowledge of HTML or a professional in the field to assist you.
 Do it carefully if you put your hands in the dough yourself.

 To do this, you must locate the section of your website.
-Once found, you must use the code you received at the end of the 2 step and paste right after <head> on all the pages you want to monitor.
+Once found, you must use the code you received at the end of the 2 step and paste right after the on all the pages you want to monitor.

 Save your file and you're done!
 Your code is installed.